Brian K. Smith: Academic career

 Smith was an associate professor of Information Sciences and Technology and Education at Pennsylvania State University., where he was the principal investigator for its Medical Informatics Research Initiative and Director of its Solutions Institute.

-At Pennsylvania State, he continued educational multimedia software research, branching out into studies of physically active computer gaming and Fantasy basketball.
+At Penn State, he continued educational multimedia software research, branching out into studies of physically active computer gaming and Fantasy basketball.
 He was also a member of the panel that produced the National Research Council report, Learning Science in Informal Environments: People, Places, and Pursuits.